Frequently Asked Questions

 Do I need a credit card to start?

 No. The Free tier requires no payment information.
-Just download, install, and start using it.
+Just download, install, create an account, and start using it.

 What's included in the Free tier?